slvwagner/Kinoclub/README.md

 2024 V1.14 GUI Graphical user interface   \
 2024 V1.15 Fake Suisa Nummer von Advanced Tickets kann nun auch verarbeitet werden   \
 2024 V1.16 Introduction of envirnonments to run GUI  \
 2025 V1.17 Data type for excel files are definded by column type database   \
 2025 V2.00 Fist fully tested Version  \
 2025 V2.01 New Feature: More than one Film per day can be handled  \
-2025 V2.02 New Feature: Files can be upload via GUI \
+2025 V2.02 New Feature: Files can be uploade via GUI  \